The Water Newton Treasure – Religion or Ritual?

-A hoard of 9 silver vessels and 19 plaques was discovered in mysterious circumstances in 1975.
+A hoard of 9 silver vessels and 19 plaques was discovered in 1975.
 The hoard was found on the site of the walled Roman town of Durobrivae and is now housed in the British Museum.
 What exactly is the Water Newton treasure?

 It dates from no later than the fourth century AD and many of the objects include Christian symbols.
 The hoard is widely regarded as the earliest known group of Christian silver.